559th Flying Training Squadron: Strategic fighter operations

 The squadron was redesignated the 559th Fighter-Escort Squadron, and assigned to Strategic Air Command on 27 October 1950.
 On 1 November it was activated at Turner Air Force Base, Georgia assigned to the 12th Fighter-Escort Group.
 Early in December 1950 it transferred to Bergstrom Air Force Base, Texas.
 The primary mission of the 559th was to organize and train a force capable of providing immediate fighter escort and air base protection in any part of the world.
 In January 1951 the squadron began flying training in the Republic F-84 Thunderjet.
 The program principally of routine transition training, night flying, instrument flights, and ground controlled approaches.
 Bombing and gunnery practice was accomplished at the Matagorda Island Bombing and Gunnery Range on Matagorda Island, just off the Texas coast.
 Late in April the squadron participated in a practice mission to Turner Air Force Base.
 Early in June the 559th participated in a long-range escort mission conducted by the 12th Fighter-Escort Wing.
 All told, 75 F-84s were involved.
 After staging at Wright Patterson Air Force Base, Ohio, they were divided into two sections.
-One section escorted a large number of B-36 Peacemakers in a simulated bombing mission over New York City.
+One section escorted a large number of Convair B-36 Peacemakers in a simulated bombing mission over New York City.
 The other section escorted another group of B-36s in a similar mission over Detroit.
 All the Thunderjets staged at Selfridge Air Force Base, Michigan, before returning to Bergstrom.

 In mid-July 1951 the 559th went on temporary duty to RAF Manston, England.
 The move was made by the Military Air Transport Service and by civilian aircraft.
 Having left its own fighter aircraft at Bergstrom, the wing used F-84s of the 31st Fighter-Escort Wing which it replaced at Manston.
 Operations overseas began during the latter part of July with orientation flights to various United States Air Force bases in England.
 During August all units of the 12th Wing took part in a 7th Air Division operation which was designed to measure the defense of Norway.
 While in England the 559th Fighter-Escort Squadron and its two companion units, the 560th and 561st Squadrons, went to Wheelus Field, Libya, for two weeks of gunnery practice.
 Late in November 1951 the wing began moving back to the United States.
-The advanced and rear echelons were airlifted all the way from Manston to Austin by MATS aircraft.
+The advanced and rear echelons were airlifted from Manston to Austin by Military Air Transport Service (MATS) aircraft.
 The second increment sailed aboard the USS General W. G. Haan to Newark, New Jersey, and made its way to the wing's home base via MATS aircraft.
 Back at Bergstrom the squadron was equipped with new F-84s.